awsdocs/amazon-api-gateway-developer-guide/doc_source/sell-api-as-saas-on-aws-marketplace.md

 }
 ```

-#### Trusted Relationship Policy of the Metering Role<a name="sell-api-as-saas-on-aws-marketplace-inital-setup-create-metering-role-trusted-policy"></a>
+#### Trusted relationship policy of the metering role<a name="sell-api-as-saas-on-aws-marketplace-inital-setup-create-metering-role-trusted-policy"></a>

 ```
 {